The Global State of CPS Security 2024: Business Impact of Disruptions

 1. Gain visibility into all CPS in your OT environment

-A comprehensive inventory of all OT, IoT, IIoT, and BMS assets — and all other CPS — that underpin your OT environment across each manufacturing plant is the foundation of effective industrial cybersecurity.
+A comprehensive inventory of all OT, IoT, IIoT, and BMS assets — and all other CPS — that underpin your OT environment across each manufacturing plant is the foundation of effective manufacturing cybersecurity.
 However, gaining this visibility is one of the most important yet challenging tasks facing security and risk leaders today.
 This is why Claroty offers multiple, highly flexible discovery methods that can be mixed and matched to deliver full visibility in the manner best suited to your organizations distinct needs.

 2. Integrate your existing tech stack and workflow from IT to OT